Molcas/OpenMolcas/doc/source/installation.guide/diceinst.rst

   ulimit -s unlimited
   export PATH=/path/to/dice/binary:$PATH

-To run parallel Dice, export the environment variable MOLCAS_DICE, for example when running on 16 nodes use:
+To run parallel Dice, export the environment variable :variable:`MOLCAS_DICE`, for example when running on 16 nodes use:

 ::